rajeevamatya/eduki-hugo-site/content/en/grade-8/Arithmetic - The Number System/irrational-numbers/irrational-number-number-line/index.md

 ---
 title: "04 Irrational Numbers on the Number Line"
-description: "Irrational numbers on the number line"
+description: "This article explains how to mark irrational numbers on a number line by estimating their decimal expansions and marking them approximately."
 lead: " "
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00